12 Celebrities Who Deleted Their Social Media & Why They Did It

 Meghan Markle

 Six months after taking down her lifestyle site, The Tig, Markle also shut down her social media accounts on Twitter, Instagram and Facebook.
-As many know, Markle is the wife of Prince Harry and the Duchess of Sussex.
+As many know, Markle is the Duchess of Sussex, wife of Prince Harry.
 Per royal tradition, royal family members are supposed to stay off social media and only use the family's official Kensington Palace account.
-However, though the palace hasn't confirmed nor denied this rule, they suggested the Markle's decision to leave social media was based on the fact that her accounts "haven't been used for some time," according to the BBC.
+However, though the palace hasn't confirmed or denied this rule, it was suggested that Markle's decision to leave social media was based on the fact that her accounts "haven't been used for some time," according to the BBC.

 How long it lasted: Still deleted.